-As sound awareness meditation can be done at any point of time and at any place, one can practice this technique to get a quick relief from stress and anxiety and to calm the mind.
+Sound awareness exercise can be done at any point of time and at any place, one can practice this technique to get a quick relief from stress and anxiety and to calm the mind.

-1. Sit comfortably and take a few deep inhalations and exhalations.
+1. Sit comfortably and take a few inhalations and exhalations.

 2. Close your eyes and focus on the incoming and outgoing breath.